varunkasi/img_to_ros2bag_converter/README.md

 4. Save the ROS2 bag file to the output directory
 5. Automatically remove the container after conversion is completed

-The output bag file will be named after the folder containing the images.
-For example, if your images are in a folder named "thermal_dataset", the bag file will be named "thermal_dataset.mcap".
+The output bag file will be named after the folder containing the images and the specified frame rate (rounded to an integer).
+For example, if your images are in a folder named "thermal_dataset" and you set the frame rate to 15.5 Hz, the bag file will be named "thermal_dataset_15hz.mcap".

 ## Notes